List of Muppets: Uncle Deadly

-Uncle Deadly is a sinister-looking, blue dragon-like monster who lurks around the Muppet Theater.
+Uncle Deadly is a sinister-looking, blue reptilian-like monster who lurks around the Muppet Theater.
 He was originally performed by Jerry Nelson on The Muppet Show.
 In his first full part on the show, in episode 121, he was known as "the Phantom of the Muppet Show."
 Although he made his first appearance alongside Vincent Price on episode 119 of The Muppet Show, Uncle Deadly did not receive his proper introduction until episode 121.
 One by one, the Muppets tell Kermit the Frog that they have seen a phantom, but Kermit refuses to believe them until he sees Uncle Deadly with his own eyes.
 Once revealed, Uncle Deadly explains that he used to perform at the Muppet Theater, where he played Othello until he was killed...by the critics.
 Uncle Deadly sang a handful of songs on the show, including singing a bar of "You're Just in Love" with Ethel Merman and "Sheik of Araby," and performed in the Muppet Melodrama sketches with Miss Piggy and Wayne in season three.
 Although he did not have a major role in any of the Henson-helmed Muppet movies, Uncle Deadly did appear in the final group scenes at the end of The Muppet Movie and The Muppets Take Manhattan.
 He also appeared on The Tonight Show in 1979 when Kermit hosted.

 Uncle Deadly made his first appearance in over 20 years in The Muppets, in which he was performed by Matt Vogel.
 He and Bobo the Bear are the henchmen of oil tycoon Tex Richman (Chris Cooper), who wants to demolish the Muppet Theatre and drill for oil on the site.
 As Richman tries repeatedly to stop the Muppets from raising the funds to buy the theater, Deadly realizes his mistake and decides he too is a Muppet.
 He forces Richman off the theatre roof before he can cut the wires on the transmission tower and joins the group.
 Uncle Deadly is seen during the finale version of "Life's a Happy Song."
 Uncle Deadly later appears in Muppets Most Wanted as the organist at Miss Piggy's wedding, performed again by Vogel.

 In the 2015 TV series, Uncle Deadly is Miss Piggy's wardrobe supervisor and plays a featured part in the show, a role he continues in Muppets Now and the live shows the Muppets performed at the Hollywood Bowl and the O2 Arena.
 On the Muppets YouTube page, Uncle Deadly is the host of its "Muppet Thought of the Week" segment where he also contributed some thoughts.
 He appears as the Justice of the Peace in the 2021 Halloween special Muppets Haunted Mansion.